 To paraphrase Elizabeth Gilbert in her book, Big Magic, inspiration is the tingly, stomach dropping, arm chilling, full body experience that calls to you.
 Inspiration is what happens when that physical response lights you up like a neon sign pointing you (often pulling you) in a direction that begs further exploration.
 Inspiration is the prelude to an idea.

-My favorite inspiration for a choreographic work also came unexpectedly (the best always do!).
+My favorite inspiration for a piece of choreography also came unexpectedly (the best always do!).
 For years I had toyed with creating a work relating to the Holocaust but I didn’t know what I had to say or why it kept calling to me.
-There were many other choreographic works already out there on the subject, why did the thought keep lingering for me to do another one?
+There were many other works of choreography already out there on the subject, why did the thought keep lingering for me to do another one?
 Years went by and it continued until one day I went to the National Holocaust Museum in Washington DC.
 I had been there before but for some reason I woke up that day, grabbed a notebook and went again without knowing why (inspiration was at work of course!).
 I strolled around the museum, sat for a while at different benches, observed people and was just getting ready to go when I felt pulled to head downstairs to the bottom floor.
 Off I went but there was just an empty theater and a bunch of empty walls.
 As I started to turn back suddenly those hairs on my neck were sticking up and well, of course I had to keep going!
 I felt like Scooby Doo following the waft of Scooby snacks.
 In a small, dimly lit side room I found a pile of photos lying on the floor, some face up, some under sheets, etc. It was in seeming disarray with no intentional organization to the piles.
 I was just about to leave disappointed, when I saw them.
 I will never know if they were meant to be hung this way together or if they were there just for me to find, but in one corner were 3 photos that made my hair prick up so hard it practically hurt.
 They were almost identical: a little boy with his hands behind his head execution style, Nazis with their guns pointed right at him; a little girl in Rwanda, her hands up, a mass grave in front of her as she’s about to be shot; a little boy in Kosovo, a uniformed man about to club him.
 I felt immediately sick and excited all at once.
 Suddenly I recalled the quote, “if you forget the past, you are condemned to repeat it.”
 This was it!
-I knew then that I was to create a dance that helped us remember our humanity; that before they became photos on a wall symbolizing destruction and war, these victims (and perpetrators) were all just people living normal lives.
+I knew then that I was to create a dance with choreography that helped us remember our humanity; that before they became photos on a wall symbolizing destruction and war, these victims (and perpetrators) were all just people living normal lives.
 Just then a security guard found me and I was chased away pretty quickly but the images were blazoned across my mind.
-The piece, “Witness,” would go on to win choreographic awards and be set on other companies as well.
+The piece, “Witness,” would go on to win choreography awards and be set on other companies as well.
 Who knew?
 Inspiration did and I am grateful I said yes!

 Read more articles on inspiration